-Detect people presence in the room: The video system has the capability to find whether there are people present in the room.
+Detect people presence in the room: The device has the capability to find whether there are people present in the room.
 The feature is based on ultrasound, and it does not keep record of who was in the room, only whether or not the room is in use.

-People count (only for Room Kit, Codec Plus, Room 55): The video system counts the number of people in the room when in a call, and when displaying the self-view picture.
-You can configure the video system to also count the number of people outside of call, but the video system cannot count the number of people when it is in standby.
+People count (only for Room Kit, Codec Plus, Room 55): The device counts the number of people in the room when in a call, and when displaying the self-view picture.
+You can configure the device to also count the number of people outside of call, but the device cannot count the number of people when it is in standby.
 It does not keep record of who was in the room, only the number of faces that were detected.